Clear or Frosted Acrylic Signs: Which Will Work Best for You?

-2. Frosted Acrylic Signs – Frosted acrylic makes use of a special overlay to diffuse light across the surface.
-The result is the characteristic blurred effect that we associate with a foggy window or – you guessed it – frosted glass.
+Frosted acrylic makes use of a special overlay to diffuse light across the surface.
+The result is the characteristic blurred effect that we associate with a foggy window or – you guessed it – frosted Plexiglass.
 It’s a cool look, without a doubt; but it also gives the added benefit of privacy, assuming your signage is large or separating one area from another.

-3. Milky Acrylic Signs – These signs are called milky not because of their consistency, but because of their color (who would want runny signage anyway?).
-While still translucent, they trend toward a subdued white
+These signs are called milky not because of their consistency, but because of their color (who would want runny signage anyway?).
+While still translucent, they trend toward a subdued white.

 - This type of signage works best when coupled with a light source.
 Unlike frosted glass and acrylic, milky acrylic softens light as it passes through.
 The resulting glow is as attention-grabbing as an illuminated lobby sign, but without the high price tag.

 - Milky acrylic also provides even greater privacy than its frosty rival.
 This trait makes it effective as a privacy film, bathroom partition, or an indoor barrier that can contemplate your architectural signage.